 There are two types of service account keys:

 User-managed keys.
 These keys are created, downloadable, and managed by users.
+They expire 10 years from creation.

 For user-managed keys, you need to make sure that you have processes in place to address key management requirements such as: